 2. Know How to Beat the Crowds

-There’s a reason that the festival is celebrating its 19th year — it’s kind of a big deal!
+There’s a reason that the festival is celebrated every year — it’s kind of a big deal!
 So don’t be surprised when you encounter larger crowds than you might expect during the Fall at Disney World.

 3. Be Adventurous

 Looking to expand your palate?
 The festival is a great place to work on that goal.
-With more than 25 kiosks offering authentic flavors from around the globe, you’re sure to run into something new!
+With 35 kiosks offering authentic flavors from around the globe, you’re sure to run into something new.
 Be sure to take advantage of this easy way to try new things.
 You may just find a favorite dish!

 4. Take Advantage of Low Cost Demonstrations and Seminars

 Experiencing all of the great food and drink at the festival is awesome, but it’s Epcot, and you’ve got to make room for learning.
 And that’s why the Low Cost Demonstrations and Seminars are such a fun aspect of this event.